agrawalsuneet/FourFoldLoadersPack-Android/README.md

   loader will take care by itself

+### Please note that minimum API level required to import this library is API 18 because of Android class ViewOverlay.

 Feel free to drop a mail at agrawalsuneet@gmail.com if face any issue or require any additional functionality in it.